skinkade/genint2prog/src/ch01-04-functions.md

 {{#include klipse-pretext.html}}

-We're far from limited from the operators provided to us by Clojure.
+We're far from limited to the operators provided to us by Clojure.
 Let's define operations of our own called **functions**.
+For our purposes, a function is a piece of code that takes some input and returns some output.

 We can define a function with `defn`, followed a symbol for its name, and a vector of symbols for its input.